 Why is art funding so problematic?
 While governments dedicate certain amounts of money each year to the artistic pursuits of young creators, oftentimes this amount of money isn’t sufficient for the art sector to flourish.
-That goes in hand with recent cuts on arts education that has impacted the future of artists everywhere, and more recently all over the UK.
+That goes in hand with recent cuts on arts education that have impacted the future of artists everywhere, and more recently all over the UK.

 This is why the dreams of artists have come to rely on private funds and organizations that give out the required financial support.
-These foundations, however, act within national borders, confirming that such grants are available only to those living in countries whose societies deem art an important element to national development.
+These foundations, however, act within national borders, confirming that such grants are available only to those living in countries whose societies deem art an important element of national development.

 Now, consider the less affluent countries, whose governments do not have enough funds to spare for artists.
 Countries with a low GDP do not have sufficient funding available to invest in the cultural heritage that art provides.

-The perspective of the society on art funding can also be another drawback for the dreams of artists to get fulfilled, as art isn’t viewed as a necessity by many societies.
+The perspective of society on art funding can also be another drawback for the dreams of artists to get fulfilled, as art isn’t viewed as a necessity by many societies.
 After all, the place where individuals are born impacts the way their careers might unfold and the way they collectively appreciate some fields over others.

-For instance, it is much easier to breakthrough with art in places like Vienna or Paris, where some of the most prominent artistic figures gathered and made their way up as opposed to places like Ecuador or Uganda.
+For instance, it is much easier to break through with art in places like Vienna or Paris, where some of the most prominent artistic figures gathered and made their way up as opposed to places like Ecuador or Uganda.

 With the allocation of national resources, the circumstances of artistic development can be traced back to the family of the artist, too.
 A family with a high income, or with artistic ties, makes it easier to support an artist, than a family that prefers to have their child on a set path to becoming an engineer, doctor, or scientist.

 Aspiring to be an artist can be taboo in some social groups so much so that tutorials about telling your family that you want to become an artist have been made available across the internet.